Douglas Hickox: Family

-Hickox was married to Anne V. Coates, the Oscar-winning editor of Lawrence of Arabia.
-After his death, his second wife Annabel approached the Raindance Film Festival with an annual bequest from Douglas' estate.
+Hickox was married three times.
+His first wife was Josephine Elizabeth Popovic (née May).
+In 1958 he married Anne V. Coates, the Oscar-winning editor of Lawrence of Arabia.
+After his death, his third wife Annabel approached the Raindance Film Festival with an annual bequest from Douglas' estate.
 This bequest led directly to the creation of the British Independent Film Awards.
 In recognition of Douglas's commitment and support for new talent, BIFA inaugurated the Douglas Hickox Award, which is given to a British director on their debut feature.

-Douglas had two sons, Anthony Hickox (b.
-1959) also a director, and James D. R. Hickox (b.
-1965) and two daughters, one with Coates, and one with second wife Annabel.
-Emma Hickox (b.
-1964) is a successful film editor.
-Anthony Hickox is known for Hellraiser III: Hell on Earth (1992), whilst he was Executive Producer on Children of the Corn III: Urban Harvest (1995) directed by his brother James D. R. Hickox.
-Emma E. Hickox's resume includes The Brylcreem Boys, Kinky Boots, The Jacket, The Boat that Rocked, Blue Crush, Rock of Ages and A Walk to Remember.
+Douglas had two sons, Anthony Hickox (1959–2023) and James D. R. Hickox (b.
+1965), both also directors; and two daughters, one with Coates, Emma Hickox (b.
+1964), who is a successful film editor, and one with Annabel, Diana.
+Anthony Hickox is known for Hellraiser III: Hell on Earth (1992), whilst he was executive producer on Children of the Corn III: Urban Harvest (1995), directed by his brother James.
+Emma Hickox's resume includes The Brylcreem Boys, Kinky Boots, The Jacket, The Boat That Rocked, Blue Crush, Rock of Ages and A Walk to Remember.

 Douglas Hickox was buried in Putney Vale Cemetery, London.